WesleyJoseSantos/EmbApi/readme.md

 The library is initially developed on the Arduino platform, but it is designed to be portable to other platforms as well.
 It is fully open-source, allowing developers to use, modify, and contribute to the codebase as they see fit.

 In summary, EmbAPI is a powerful and flexible library for IoT firmware development that provides a standard API accessible via different protocols, making it easier for developers to integrate their devices into different systems.
-Its modularity, extensibility, and compatibility with Linux make it a valuable tool for developing and debugging IoT projects.
+Its modularity, extensibility, and compatibility with Linux/Windows make it a valuable tool for developing and debugging IoT projects.
 The library's ability to integrate with industrial automation technologies further expands its use cases.

 ## Roadmap:

-EmbapiMessage v0.1.0: Library to handle EmbAPI messages on Arduino/Linux
+EmbapiMessage v0.1.0: Library to handle EmbAPI messages on Arduino/Linux/Windows

  - [X] Implement WifiConfigJson
  - [X] Implement NtpConfigJson